ChloeWoodman/Mobile-Game_Development_Chloe_Woodman/README.md

 # Mobile features
 As I will have a dandelion mechanic that can blow its seeds and the player can attach to until they reach the ground, I have decided to implement my mobile features inside of its gliding mechanic to ensure it is still relevant to the game; I have microphone input to begin the gliding state, and then use the mobile accelerometer to tilt the mouse, so the player can glide around more naturally.

+## Implemented framework with features
+URPRender assets for optimized mobile use, low, medium, and high.
+Occlusion culling for higher quality. physically based rendering (PBR) that will simulate the interactions of light with materials so materials, textures, and lights are more realistic